 15. The Henry Ford Museum

-The Henry Ford Museum is located at 20900 Oakwood Boulevard and opens from 9:30 am.
+The Henry Ford Museum opens at 20900 Oakwood Boulevard at 9:30 am.
 Admission is affordable for kids, adults, and senior citizens.

 See Related: Cheapest Shopping Destinations in the World

 The Sleeping Bear Dunes National Park is one of several hundred national parks littered throughout the United States and one of the multiple parks you’ll go past on a trip through the Midwest.

 Open from 9 am, mark out at least 3 to 4 hours within your day if you want to see a large section of Sleeping Bear Dunes.
 Plan for more time if you want to have the full experience.
 Guided tours of the park can bring you right up to nature.

 The moment you’ve seen it, you’ll want to stay longer.
 Accommodation is available at the park to extend your stay there.
 If you love outdoor activities, this is one of the best getaways in the Midwest to explore and relax.

 See Related: Best Places to Travel in Your 20s in the US

 The Detroit Institute of Arts is known internationally as one of the world’s best and largest art collections.
 Located just 25 minutes from main Detroit at 5200 Woodward Avenue, most road trips through the Midwest will bring you close enough to the Institute for a stop.